The Etymology of DOKKOISHO (ドッコイショの語源), a word uttered by the Japanese at the onset or completion of certain acts of EXERTION

-It came time for the old woman to get off.
-This was not easily accomplished , however, and she slowly and painstakingly managed to stand up with the help of her cane and the railing.
-For the driver and myself, time itself seemed to slow down as we watched with baited breath as she negotiated the steps, one by one.
+It then came time for the old woman to get off.
+This was not easily accomplished ,however, though she slowly and painstakingly managed to stand up – with the help of her cane and the railing.
+For the driver and myself, time itself seemed to slow down as we watched, with baited breath, as she negotiated the steps, one by one.

-STEP….STEP….STEP…. and then, just as her second foot and full weight sucessfuly came down on the pavement she let out a breathy- DOkkoisho – which seemed to break the bubble of tension which surrounded the great effort involved in her descent.
+STEP….STEP….STEP…. and then, just as her second foot and full weight successfully came down on the pavement, she let out a breathy- “DOkkoisho” – which seemed to break the bubble of tension that had surrounded the great effort involved in her descent.

 Safe on the ground, she called out a THANK YOU (even though neither the driver or I had offered to help her) and the bus closed its doors and pulled away.

 I later asked my Japanese friends about what DOKKOSHOI meant and found out that it was an exclamation used when acts of exertion were started, and especially when they ended.
 Examples of this could be when someone who has walked a long, hard way and finally has a chance to sit down.
 While plopping into the seat, one could say- DOkoisho.
 It could also be said when putting down a heavy load (or picking one up), etc..